ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 }
 ```

-Finally, we need to add a boolean to denote if an officer has ever had a charge substantiated:
+Finally, we need to add a boolean to denote if an officer has ever had a charge substantiated.
+We'll use this later to please some lawyers.
+You'll see.

 ```cypher
 LOAD CSV WITH HEADERS FROM "http://localhost:11001/project-185bb75c-b944-451a-9c0f-aeba860ae68a/OfficerAllegationHistory_FILTERED-SINCE2010-SUBSTANTIATED.csv" AS csvLine